 Show All Answers

 Yes.
-All producers have the right to sell their unprocessed products from the point of production, ie their farm.
-If this isn't feasible, you can apply for permits to establish a field or farm stand with the Planning Department and Environmental Health.
-You can also sell products directly to wholesale or retail outlets.
+All producers have the right to sell their unprocessed products from the point of production, ie their farm, directly to wholesale or retail outlets, ie restaurants, schools, hospitals, etc. If this isn’t feasible, you can apply for permits to establish a field or farm stand with the Planning Department and Environmental Health.

 You must the provide the buyer a record of Proof of Ownership and transport the produce in a box with all required markings, including the identity of the product, the responsible party (name and address of the farm, including zip code) and the quantity (either by measure or count).
 Boxes may be reused, but all previous markings, including trade marks and brand names, must be completely obliterated or covered up.